srobo/team-emails/SR2025/2024-09-11-confirm-places.md

     SHIPPING_ADDRESS

+We will send you an email with a tracking link once your kit is on its way.

 If your team would like to get started before Kickstart, **new for this year** we have prepared some [pre-Kickstart activities][pre-kickstart-activities] which introduce robotics and our simulator without needing the kit.